 Herbs de Provence is a simple mix to use for dry brining that is delicious.
 We also love the Thai organic seasoning blend from Frontier, though it is one among many organic seasoning blends you can try and use instead of making your own.

-Since the amount of salt and herbs is somewhat up to preference, I encourage people to try out dry brining on some chickens a few weeks before Thanksgiving to see what they like best.
+Since the amount of salt and herbs is somewhat up to preference, I encourage people to try out dry brining on some chickens a few weeks before Thanksgiving or Christmas to see what they like best.

-Three Reasons to Dry Brine
+Three Reasons to Dry Brine the Holiday Bird

 - Takes turkey prep out of the craziness of the big day due to significantly shorter cooking time.

 - Removes the danger and potential mess of having a massive, incredibly heavy pot of sloshing water in your fridge.
 Might even save your back from going out!

 - Results in a more evenly and thoroughly flavored bird, with improved moisture and texture.